miladyboy/wingman/tasks/Tasks.md

 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
 - [ ] I should be able to send a photo without a text message. *bug*
-- [ ] Refactor App.jsx, it's 600 lines long.
 - [ ] The testing environment should have a separate database.
-- [ ] Audit and make the frontend code more modular.
 - [ ] Get to a good number of test coverage in the backend.
-- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

 # Today
-- [ ] Fix the ugly messages that I get when the tests run.
+- [ ] Refactor App.jsx, it's 600 lines long.
-- [ ] Refreshing the app restores the last active chat
+- [ ] Audit and make the frontend code more modular.

 # Doing
-- [ ] User can start a new chat, send a message, and see it appear
-- [ ] User can upload an image in chat and see the preview
-- [ ] User can rename and delete a conversation
-- [ ] Refactor other tests to use getByTestId()

 # Done
 - [x] A paid user shouldn't be able to access /subscribe